Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

-It is shown in \cite{DS17} that there is a special test configuration $(\cW, \xi_0; \eta)$ of of the intermediate cone $(W, \xi_0)$ with the central fibre $(C, \xi_0)$.
-Because $C$ admits a Ricci-flat K\"ahler cone metric, we know $C$ is K-polystable (see \cite[Theorem 1.1]{CS15}).
+It is shown in \cite{DS17} that there is a special test configuration $(\cW, \xi_0; \eta)$ of the intermediate cone $(W, \xi_0)$ {with central fibre} $(C, \xi_0)$.
+Because $C$ admits a Ricci-flat K\"ahler cone metric, we know $C$ is K-polystable (see \cite[Theorem 1.1]{CS15} or Corollary \ref{cor-RF2K}).
 In particular, ${\rm Fut}(\cW, \xi_0; \eta)=0$.
-Moreover by \cite{LX17}, we know that $W$ is K-semistable and is uniquely determined by the algebraic germ $(M_\infty, o)$.
+Moreover by \cite[Theorem 1.4]{LX17}, we know that $W$ is K-semistable and is uniquely determined by the algebraic germ $(M_\infty, o)$.